Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Training Details

 \subsection{PPO Training}

 \paragraph{Hyperparameters} We also use the \texttt{OpenRLHF} library to implement PPO.
 To accommodate our causal reward model, we apply causal factorization to the reward computation.
 Apart from this, we make no further modifications to the codebase.
-The hyperparameters used for PPO training are summarized in Table \ref{tab-ape:ppo-hyper}.
+The hyperparameters are summarized in Table \ref{tab-ape:training-hyper}.

 \paragraph{Training Costs} PPO optimization is conducted using the same compute resources as reward model training.
 We employ \texttt{Ray}-based distributed training \cite{moritz2018ray}.
 Table \ref{tab-ape:training_time} reports the approximate training times for each dataset in our experiments.